Admissions procedure

 Scope

-3.1 This procedure applies to all staff involved in the recruitment, admission and enrolment of students onto any course of study delivered at the Trust including all validated degrees, Trust Certificates and Digital Academy Trust Certificate courses.
+3.1 This procedure applies to all staff involved in the recruitment, admission and enrolment of students onto any course of study delivered at the Trust including all validated degrees, Trust Certificates and online-only Trust Certificate courses.

 3.2 Associate Centres and Alternative Centres of Delivery shall follow this procedure.
 Associate Centres and Alternative Centres may have additional processes from a strategic institutional perspective, but the duties and responsibilities listed under section (5) below will be applied to all Associate Centres and Alternative Centres of Delivery.